signalbash-audio/signalbash-audio.github.io/plugin/signalbash-plugin-manual.md

 # Signalbash Plugin Manual

-The Signalbash Plugin is a free and open source audio plugin that you can place on your DAW to track how long you've been actively working on creating music, podcasts, or other types of audio content.
+The Signalbash Plugin is a free and open source audio plugin that you can use in your DAW to track how long you've been actively working on creating music, podcasts, or other types of audio content.

 ## Downloading & Installing The Plugin